 Geoff Brown CIFCA Vice-Chairman Geoff comes from a long line of Newquay fisherman who date back to the pilchard industry of the 1800’s.
 In the seventies he worked an under 10m Toms built vessel, the Shirley Anne, potting and trawling from Newquay and then handlining on the south coast for mackerel during the winter months.
 Later he went into teaching but retained his love of the sea and commitment to seafarers giving 20 years of service to the RNLI as both crew and now DLA.
 He was also station officer for the Newquay Coastguard rescue team from 1980 until 2005, during which time he was twice awarded the Chief CG Commendation for Meritorious Service.
 Retiring from full-time teaching in 2005, Geoff returned to his first love of potting with the Spirit of Cornwall and also assisted his son with his shellfish export business.
 Elected to Cornwall Council in 2009 Geoff now works to support seafarers as a member of the Harbours Board and as vice-chairman of the CIFCA.

-Research – Crustacean diseases: Dr Grant Stentiford
+Chairman of the Scientific Committee – Research – Crustacean diseases: Dr Grant Stentiford

 Grant is the Director of the European Community Reference Laboratory for Crustacean Diseases based at the CEFAS Weymouth Laboratory.
 Grant joined Weymouth in 2000 and his career highlights include; leading the development of molecular pathology within his team and the introduction of bio-informatics as a key requirement in linking pathology into the emerging technologies in molecular biology, such as proteomics.
 This is in addition to continuing to develop his skills as a crustacean pathologist.